London Conference: the watch-for list

 New Appointments, New Posts

 UN Secretary-General Ban Ki-moon is expected to announce the appointment of a new UN special envoy to Afghanistan.
 The current envoy, Norwegian diplomat Kai Eide, is scheduled to leave Afghanistan in March.
-The list of likely candidates for the post, according to news reports, include Swedish diplomat, Stephan de Mistura.
+The list of likely candidates for the post, according to news reports, include Swedish diplomat, Stephan de Mistura.it

 Send in the troops